 A note on GPS accuracy

 GPS isn’t perfect.
 To work, it needs a direct line of sight to the satellites floating above us.
 It doesn’t work indoors, and its accuracy is variable in narrow alleyways and under covered walkways.
 It’s best to choose locations that are at the start and end of these areas.
 If you do that, tracks will play just before listeners enter and carry on while they move forward.
-If you want to pick up a story inside a place, you can suggest that listeners play a track manually.
+If you want to pick up a story inside a place or within an area with reduced GPS accuracy, you can add in a manual location.